 Advanced cancers cause symptoms such as pain, bleeding and difficulty swallowing.
 You may have radiotherapy or chemotherapy or both to help control symptoms.

 There are other experimental treatments being investigated, for example, photodynamic therapy (PDT).
 For this treatment, you have to take a drug that concentrates in the cancer cells.
-The drug is harmless until a bright light is shone onto the cells.
-It is then switched on and kills the cells.
+The drug is harmless until a bright light is shone onto the cancer cells.
+This then kills the cells.

 As you can see, treatment depends on how far the cancer has grown.
 So the first step for your specialist is to find out